Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 The first design change is that we will introduce two new traits for fully configuring / describing the platform at compile time.
 This includes both function implementations for configuration, and type specifications for generic trait resolution.
-If you remember previsouly, we did this in the core itself, and it lead to a laundry list of traits with complex types specified.
+If you remember previously, we did this in the core itself, and it lead to a laundry list of traits with complex types specified.
 This interface is cleaner, and procides less complexities in the `Core`.

 The `Platform` trait will start with a limited number of configuration options as shown below, but it is expected that